-For the purposes of these rules, where there is a requirement for communication to be in writing, this shall be deemed to include electronic, email and fax transmissions as well as hard copy.
-Officers should
+For the purposes of these rules, where there is a requirement for communication to be in writing, this shall be deemed to include electronic, email and fax transmissions (e.g. email, fax or via an e-procurement portal) as well as hard copy.

+Officers should:

-- Follow the rules if you purchase goods or services or order building work. - Take all necessary legal, financial and professional advice. - Declare any personal financial interest in a contract.
-Corruption is a criminal offence. - Conduct a management review to appraise the purchasing need. - Check whether there is an existing Corporate Contract you can make use of before undergoing a competitive process. - Normally allow at least four weeks for submission of bids (not to be submitted by fax or email). - Keep bids confidential. - Complete a written contract or council purchase order before the supply or works begin. - Identify a contract manager with responsibility for ensuring the contract delivers as intended. - Keep records of dealings with suppliers. - Assess each contract afterwards to see how well it met the purchasing need and Value for Money requirements.
+- Follow the rules if you purchase goods or services or order building work. - Take all necessary legal, financial and professional advice at the appropriate time. - Declare any personal financial interest in a contract.
+Corruption is a criminal offence. - Conduct a management review to appraise the purchasing need. - Check whether there is an existing Corporate Contract you can make use of before undergoing a competitive process. - Normally allow at least four weeks for submission of bids (not to be submitted by fax or email). - Keep bids confidential. - Complete a written contract or council purchase order before the supply or works begin. - Identify a contract manager with responsibility for ensuring the contract delivers as intended. - Keep records of dealings with suppliers.

+• Assess each contract afterwards to see how well it met the purchasing need and Value for Money requirements.

-In accordance with the Constitution, the Chief Finance Officer shall have the power to make amendments from time to time to these contract procedure rules after consultation with the Monitoring Officer, and the Chief Internal Auditor.
+In accordance with the Constitution, the Chief Finance Officer shall have the power to make amendments from time to time to these contract procedure rules after consultation with the Monitoring Officer., and the Chief Internal Auditor.